PyAV-Org/PyAV/docs/api/error.rst

 2. We want to use the builtin exceptions whenever possible.

-As such, PyAV effectivly shadows as much of the builtin exception heirarchy as it requires, extending from both the builtins and from :class:`FFmpegError`.
+As such, PyAV effectively shadows as much of the builtin exception hierarchy as it requires, extending from both the builtins and from :class:`FFmpegError`.

 Therefore, an argument error within FFmpeg will raise a ``av.error.ValueError``, which